-Worked and total productivity are commonly used indicators; the ratios of worked and total productivity shows the amount of staff time spent in service recipient activities versus the total time spent carrying out the mandate of the service.
-While worked productivity is an important indicator on its own it should not be used exclusively as it does not take into account time spent in non-service recipient activity which can be significant in some functional centres.
-Both of these indicators can vary depending on the type and location of the service, as well as the support available to UPP staff and should be reviewed keeping these factors in mind.
+Worked and total productivity are commonly used indicators; the ratios of worked and total productivity show the amount of staff time spent in service recipient activities versus the total time spent carrying out the mandate of the service.
+While worked productivity is an important indicator on its own it should not be used exclusively as it does not consider time spent in non-service recipient activity which can be significant in some functional centres.
+Both indicators can vary depending on the type and location of the service, as well as the support available to UPP staff and should be reviewed keeping these factors in mind.